ClickCease

 California hit and run laws

-Most (if not all) states in the United States have a criminal statute which punishes a driver who leaves the scene of an injury-causing a car accident that he has been involved in.
+Most (if not all) states in the United States have a criminal statute that punishes a driver who leaves the scene of an injury-causing car accident that he has been involved in.

 In California, hit and run laws are designed to hold drivers accountable for leaving the scene of an accident.
 The specific laws can vary depending on the circumstances of the accident, but here are some of the general hit and run laws in California: